It’s dark outside. Families are putting up Christmas lights early to offset the gloom.

 “It just makes it look like a fabulous winter wonderland,” Zimmer said, adding that her husband, Justin, made sure the trash trucks can still pass under the lights dangling over the street.

 A short car ride away, down Urby Drive in Crofton, Chris Underwood lives on a street that goes big and bright for the holiday season.
-The families in six neighboring homes even have one connecting rope of lights between all of them.
-Underwood, 41, who’s an independent real estate investor, said they’ve been coordinating with the other households for three years now.
+The families in six neighboring homes have one connecting rope of lights between all of them.
+Underwood, 41, an independent real estate investor, said his family has been coordinating with the other households for three years now.

 “At least some things are remaining steady out there in the world,” Underwood said.
 “Like, our six houses decorating for Christmas, you know?”

-The coronavirus pandemic has hit the nation’s small businesses hard this year but companies that sell holiday decorations are seeing an early uptick in demand.
-At the Virginia Christmas Lighting and Decor Company, which hangs holiday lights at people’s homes, co-owner Michael Sfreddo said he received his first order in August and started installing lights in September.
+The coronavirus pandemic has hit the nation’s small businesses hard this year, but companies that sell holiday decorations are seeing an early uptick in demand.
+At the Virginia Christmas Lighting and Decor Co., which hangs holiday lights at people’s homes, co-owner Michael Sfreddo said he received his first order in August and started installing lights in September.
 Normally, he doesn’t start hanging lights until the end of October.

 Sfreddo and Jess Sears, a manager for Outdoor Lighting Perspectives in D.C., said their business has already doubled from last year and they’ve hired numerous temporary employees.
 Sfreddo said his company has received four times the number of inquiries it had last year.